Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Use anti-slip mats and proper lighting
+Implement anti-slip mats and sufficient lighting

-Provide ergonomic chairs, desks, and keyboard setups
+Ergonomic chairs, desks, and keyboard layouts

 3. Healthcare and Social Services